AutoRAG/autoRAG/README.md

 # AutoRAG

 The AutoRAG Toolkit is specifically designed to streamline the creation and refinement of Retrieval Augmented Generation (RAG) systems.
 RAG, a key methodology in integrating Large Language Models (LLMs) with tailored data sets, forms an essential base for numerous LLM-driven applications.
 However, the complexities involved in developing RAG, notably in areas like performance evaluation and enhancement, are substantial.
-This toolkit aims to simplify the process by offering user-friendly tools for both automated and manual evaluations.
-It effectively utilizes existing evaluation datasets or creates synthetic data to foster evaluation-driven development.
-This involves automatic optimization of various system components such as data preprocessing, document retrieval, and prompting engineering, all aligned with specific evaluation metrics.
-The primary objective of the AutoRAG Toolkit is to ease and accelerate the development of high-quality RAG systems.
+This toolkit aims to ease and accelerate the development of high-quality RAG systems through automatic evaluation-driven optimization of various system components such as data preprocessing, document indexing and retrieval, and prompting engineering.

 ## Install
 In the main repo folder, run